 - The windows on our bus had a darkened section – which I’m sure is helpful in the hotter, sunny regions, but it prevented you from seeing out properly.
 There was always a line in the middle of your vision.
 And it was very annoying.

 - The seats are wildly uncomfortable.
 If you do recline them and someone is behind you they quite literally have no room.
 The seats go back to within one inch of the seat behind so being jammed is a problem.
 The one bit of good news is that for a few hours here and there we would get two seats to ourselves.

 - If you didn’t bring noise cancelling headphones then you are in for 14 hours of non-stop, repetitive music.
 And some of it was the squeaky, disco type that was just about as bad as fingernails on chalkboards.

 - If the bus gets crowded then kids go on mother’s laps and you could end up seating three people where there should only be two.

 - The roads after Tunja are potholed, washed out, broken down and a mess.
-Expect to go no more than 30 kilometers per hour as a top speed for at least four hours.
-It took us in a car on the return four hours to do 140 kilometers.
+Expect to go no more than 30 km per hour as a top speed for at least four hours.
+It took us in a car on the return four hours to do 140 km

 - The drive, though beautiful, takes you through country that is rife with landslides.
 If it’s raining which it was for us for the last few hours, try not to obsess about the fact that the bus might just be thrown over a cliff in a very real landslide.
 There are numerous signs that speak to the geological faults in the area.
 And sometimes in rainy season the road can be closed for DAYS.